takeAction/jekyll-now/_posts/2018-04-22-Java-Synchronized.md

 ### Implicit Lock

-  A piece of code marked with `synchronized` is used to avoid race conditions in a multi-threaded environment in Java.
+  A piece of code marked with `synchronized` is the implementation of implicit lock.

   Internally java use a monitor also known as monitor lock or intrinsic lock to provide synchronization.

-  These monitors are bound to an object, thus only one thread can execute these code for same lock object at any given time.
+  Every java object has an associated intrinsic lock, only one thread can execute `synchronized` code for same lock object at any given time.

 From https://www.javamex.com/tutorials/synchronization_concurrency_synchronized1.shtml: